 "Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more."
 Lk 12:48

-Unfortunately, like most people in the developed world, I often take all of this for granted, and even feel entitled.
+Unfortunately, like most people in the developed world, I often take "my wealth" for granted, and even feel entitled.
 If the phone doesn’t work for two days, I might threaten the service provider with switching to another company.
 You get the idea.
 I have been given so much that when I read today’s gospel parable, I realize that my one task is to stay awake in gratitude and too often I am asleep, even to the gift of faith.

 Today, make an inventory of all you have been given.
 Then take five minutes of silence to sit with your gifts in gratitude.